 These are our three tech gear essentials for this hike.

-This camera is the best compact digital camera on the market.
-Lightweight, compact and durable, the Sony Cybershot RX100 VII takes awesome photos and 4K videos
+- Sony Cybershot RX100: this camera is the best compact digital camera on the market.
+Lightweight, compact and durable, this camera takes awesome photos and 4K videos.

-The DJI Mavic Air 2 is a top-notch drone that takes brilliant aerial footage.
-With newer models available, you can buy this drone for a very cheap price
+- DJI Mavic Air: this is a top-notch drone that takes brilliant aerial footage.

 Other Mallorca Hiking Guides